Can a Tummy Tuck Help With Incontinence?

 If You Have Incontinence, Should You Have a Tummy Tuck?

-If you are dealing with stress incontinence, either after childbirth or for another reason, getting a tummy tuck might seem like a good option.
+If you are dealing with stress incontinence, either after childbirth or for another reason, if you’re 18 or older, getting a tummy tuck might seem like a good option.
 But it’s important to note that scheduling a complicated, invasive surgery usually isn’t the first course of action when it comes to treating stress urinary incontinence.

-Most likely, your doctor will recommend other, more conservative treatment options first.
+Most likely, Dr. Vitenas will recommend other, more conservative treatment options first.

 That said, if you’re thinking about a tummy tuck anyway because you’re interested in flattening your abdomen, you might be pleasantly surprised to find out that it also helps improve your incontinence.
 Incontinence shouldn’t be the main reason you choose to have a tummy tuck.
 But improving this annoying condition can be the icing on the cake.